 Interested in more resources on having a quiet time with God?
-Let me know, leave a message or send me an email.
+Let me know, leave a message or contact me.
 I would be happy to help or to point you to someone who can.

 Do you have some great tips for how to get a quiet time in each day?
+Or a favorite devotion book that you have used?
 Share in the comments.